How to Cure Your Dog’s Bad Breath

 In addition to the list above and teeth brushing, there are hundreds of products that are advertised to “cure” bad breath.
 Our team has tested dozens of these products with limited success.
 Our best luck has been with products approved by the Veterinary Oral Health Council.

 The Veterinary Oral Health Council (VOHC) evaluates and recommends products that meet standards of plaque and tartar retardation in dogs and cats.
 Products are awarded the VOHC Seal of Acceptance following review of data from trials conducted according to VOHC protocols.
 Products that pass are displayed with the VOHC Seal.
-To see a list of products, see this link, Many veterinarians use their recommendations as a basis for recommending and selling products to pet owners.

 Three of my favorite products are:

-Many pet owners want to know the best option for curing your dog’s bad breath.
+Many pet owners want to know the best option for curing their dog’s bad breath.
 The answer is to ask your veterinarian.
-Ideally, you need a partnership with your vet to determine the underlying cause of the bad breath and decide the best treatment.
-If your dog has a bad tooth, you won’t fix the bad odor with a fresh herb.
+Ideally, you need a partnership with your vet to determine the underlying cause of bad breath and decide the best treatment.
+If your dog has a bad tooth, you won’t fix the odor with a fresh herb.
 In this case, your dog needs a professional dental cleaning and treatment for that tooth.

 We hope this article gives you more information on how to cure your dog’s bad breath.